Johnny Aitken: Activist

 I believe for all of us to move forward towards reconciliation; we must all work together.

 Photo Credit: Toby Snelgrove

 Fumbling Towards Reconciliation /

-John Aitken & Marie Weeks
+Johnny Aitken & Marie Weeks

-John Aitken and Marie Weeks began collaborating in the summer of 2017, but their lives had always been intertwined due to their connection with the community on Mayne Island in the Southern Gulf Islands of British Columbia (part of the unceded traditional territory of the Coast Salish people).
+Johnny Aitken and Marie Weeks began collaborating in the summer of 2017, but their lives had always been intertwined due to their connection with the community on Mayne Island in the Southern Gulf Islands of British Columbia (part of the unceded traditional territory of the Coast Salish people).
 They share a passion for social change and exploring ways to shift the many power imbalances that exist in our current society.
 They both have a deep desire to be active participants in the evolving relationship between Indigenous and non-indigenous peoples in Canada.
-John, (Coast Salish Nation) and Marie (British, Irish, French descent settler) had separately been bringing settlers together to facilitate the education and understanding that is required to create sustainable change.
+Johnny, (Coast Salish Nation) and Marie (British, Irish, French descent settler) had separately been bringing settlers together to facilitate the education and understanding that is required to create sustainable change.
 John’s activist work is drawn from a broad skill set including First Nations family services, community outreach, physical acting, dance, script writing, carving, film-making and photography.
 Marie’s focus has been on group facilitation, relationship building and academic research through the First Nations and Indigenous Studies program at the University of British Columbia.

-John just received an Equity grant from the CRD to create a short video titled, “Washed-up” for the Southern Gulf Islands REDress Project.
+Johnny just received an Equity grant from the CRD to create a short video titled, “Washed-up” for the Southern Gulf Islands REDress Project.
 John’s sponsor society for this project is Ptarmigan Arts on Pender Island B.C.
 Many thanks for being the Sponsor Society and for sponsoring this project!